haiwen/seafile-admin-docs/manual/deploy/outlook_addin_config.md

 ## Installing prerequisites

-The packages php, composer, firebase-jwt, and dotenv must be installed. php can usually be downloaded and installed via the distribution's official repositories. firebase-jwt and dotenv are installed using composer.
+The packages php, composer, firebase-jwt, and dotenv must be installed.
+PHP can usually be downloaded and installed via the distribution's official repositories. firebase-jwt and dotenv are installed using composer.

-First, install php and check the installed version:
+First, install the php package and check the installed version:
 ```
 # Debian/Ubuntu
 $ sudo apt install php-fpm php-curl